-Using the NPS (Net Promoter Score) answer type is a great way to collect feedback from your respondents, measure their loyalty, and find out how likely they are to recommend your service or product to a friend.
+Using the Net Promoter Score® (NPS®)* answer type is a great way to collect feedback from your respondents, measure their loyalty, and find out how likely they are to recommend your service or product to a friend.

 Feedback is collected on a scale of 1 to 10 and an overall score is assigned from -100 to 100.
 Based on their score, respondents are grouped into 3 categories: detractors, passives, and promoters.

-💡 Pro tip: Create a multi step videoask using conditional logic to follow up with respondents after they've chosen an NPS score.
+💡 Pro tip: Create a multi step videoask using conditional logic to follow up with respondents after they've given a score.
 By using the open ended answer type you can ask for more detailed feedback or request a video testimonial.

-If you want to remove the labels completely, you can do so by disabling the With labels button:
+If you want to remove the labels completely, toggle off With labels: